schmidtde-stout/advisor-api/docs/developer.md

 #### Setup Instructions

 Install the above tools, accept all defaults.
 You do NOT need to create a Postman account.
 Create a GitHub account with your UW-Stout email address.
+See notes on [README](/README.md) for instructions on how to clone this repo and install the npm packages.

 _Database Setup_